Azure/azure-cli/src/command_modules/azure-cli-container/README.rst

         --os-type                     : The OS type of the containers.
 Allowed values: Linux, Windows.
                                         Default: Linux.
         --port                        : Default: 80.

+    Image Registry Arguments
+        --registry-login-server       : The container image registry login server.
+        --registry-password           : The password to log in container image registry server.
+        --registry-username           : The username to log in container image registry server.

     Global Arguments
         --debug                       : Increase logging verbosity to show all debug logs.